 —- Francis Bacon

-Gallery of Photography
+Check out the Gallery of Photography

 The center features contemporary photography, primarily from Irish photographers or on Irish topics.
 They have several rooms devoted to exhibits and also offer a tempting photography bookstore.
 The exhibits that I’ve seen there range from street to portraiture to experimental.
 When you visit, you aren’t sure what you are going to get and it’s always a pleasant surprise.